christianmalek/vuex-rest-api/README.md

     GET_POST_FAILED:      (...)
   },
   actions: {
-    listPosts: (...),
+    listPosts: (),
     getPost: (...)
   }
 }
 ```
+#### Calling the actions

-If you want to request all posts, you just need to dispatch the *listPosts()* action and to fetch a specific post *getPost({id})*.
-Don't forget to pass the necessary object and properties you defined in the corresponding *requestFn* function.
+If you want to request all posts, you just need to dispatch the `listPosts()` action and to fetch a specific post call `getPost({id})`.
+Don't forget to pass the necessary object and properties defined in the corresponding `pathFn` function, e.g. if you want to call `getPost`, and want to pass an arbitrary parameter, call it like `getPost({someParam: 5, anotherParam: "foo"})`.

+If you need to pass also a body, just pass an object as second parameter like `updatePost({id: 5}, {name: "changedName", creator: "changedCreator"})`.

 ## Vrap.createStore(resource)
 This function will create an object you can pass to Vuex to add a store.